Jaylon27/azure-vm-managed-identity-storage-access/README.md

 # Secure Azure VM Access with Managed Identity and Terraform

 ## Problem Statement
-At **FinSecure Inc.**, a leading financial services provider, the cloud security team identified a significant issue in the infrastructure.
+At **XYZ Inc.**, a leading financial services provider, the cloud security team identified a significant issue in the infrastructure.
 Their Azure Virtual Machines (VMs) were accessing sensitive resources such as Azure Storage accounts and Key Vault using hardcoded credentials.
 This practice was risky, especially for a company handling sensitive financial data, as it exposed the environment to potential security breaches and compliance violations.

 The team had also noticed challenges with auditing access and ensuring secure management of VMs.
 They needed a solution that would:
 - Eliminate the use of hardcoded credentials.
 - Ensure secure, auditable access to critical resources without compromising security.
 - Allow secure management of the VMs, without exposing them directly to the internet.

-As a **Cloud Infrastructure Engineer** at FinSecure Inc., I was tasked with resolving these issues.
+As a **Cloud Infrastructure Engineer** at XYZ Inc., I was tasked with resolving these issues.
 The goal was to redesign the environment to securely manage VM access and eliminate hardcoded credentials.

 ## Solution
-To solve the problem, I:
+To address the security and management challenges, I implemented the following solution:
 1. Deployed a **Linux VM** in a secure network environment with **SSH key-based authentication**.
 2. Assigned a **managed identity** to the VM, granting it access to an Azure Storage Account with the **Storage Blob Data Contributor** role.
 3. Set up a **Bastion host** for secure access to the VM over SSH without exposing it directly to the internet.